 - Learn your legal rights as an injured maritime worker

 The company operates 77 terminals and includes 50 related support businesses.
 Operations are conducted in 40 countries and on six continents.
-The staff of DP World is also global, with 37,000 employees hailing from 110 different countries.
+DP World’s staff is also global, with 37,000 employees hailing from 110 different countries.

 History of DP World

-The history of DP World has humble beginnings.
-In 1972 it began with a single port, Port Rashid, in Dubai in the United Arab Emirates.
+DP World’s history has humble beginnings.
+In 1972, it began with a single port, Port Rashid, in Dubai, United Arab Emirates.

 - The company wouldn’t open its next port until 1979 with Jebel Ali, also in Dubai.
 By 1991 these two original DP ports would be combined to create the more extensive Dubai Ports Authority.